evogelpohl/fun_with_TranStats_flights/README.md

 # BTS On‑Time Flights — EDA and Feature Engineering

 This repository prepares the U.S. BTS On‑Time Performance data (2024 monthly CSVs) into an analysis‑ready Parquet for BI and downstream analytics.
+It includes:
-Work is centered in a single Jupyter notebook that performs cleaning, type casting, feature engineering, validation, and export.
+- A Jupyter notebook for data engineering (cleaning, casting, feature engineering, validation, export)
+- A Plotly Studio “AI Graphing” prompt to rapidly explore and visualize the engineered dataset

 ## Quickstart
 - Prereqs: Python 3.10+, pandas, pyarrow, jupyterlab, seaborn, matplotlib.